mmu-webdesign/Level4-web-term-1/CSS/css01/05-color.md

 - Enter the hex code - `#00FF00`
 - Enter the hex code - `#0000FF`
 - Try some others.

+> There are many tools on the web that provide a similar service.
+You graphics editor may provide colours as Hex and RGB.
 <!-- end div -->

 ### RGBA colours